enonic/enonic/features/xp/repo-service-api.md

 # Repo Service API

-As a developer, I want to be able to create and manage my own storage so I can work with data that are not Content.
+As a developer, I want to be able to create and manage my own storage so I can store and manage data that are not Content.

 ## Estimate